Unravel (Björk song): Other artists

 In a 2006 interview with Spin, the Radiohead singer Thom Yorke said "Unravel" was his favourite song ever.
 Radiohead performed a cover of "Unravel" in a 2007 webcast.
 The Brazilian singer Alice Caymmi released a cover on her 2012 debut album.
 The Florida sludge metal group Ether Coven covered the song on their 2020 album Everything Is Temporary Except Suffering.
+English songwriters Wayne Hussey and Julianne Regan featured a cover of the song on their collaborative album Curios.